gkoos/blog/src/posts/2017-02-01-Matched-Betting-Arithmetics.md

 title: Matched Betting Arithmetics
 date: 2017-02-01
 description: This post introduces the basic concepts of matched betting and the mathematics behind it.
+excerpt: "Matched betting is a strategy that uses simple maths to extract risk-free profits from free bets and bonuses offered by bookmakers.
+One of core principles of matched betting is that risk is removed by ensuring that whatever the outcome of the match you get the same return..."
 tags:
   - posts
   - mathematics